anilsathyan7/Portrait-Segmentation/README.md

 9. Display the output on screen.
 10. Repeat steps 3 to 9, until a keyborad interruption.

 The algorithm works pretty well, if there is **proper lighting and clear colour difference** between the foreground object and background.
 Another idea is to detect the face and exclude potential background regions based on some heuristics.
 Other classical methods include **grabcut, active contours**, feature based(**HOG**) detectors etc. But none of them seems to be **robust, real-time and light-weight** like our deep neural network models.
-Additionaly, using trimap-masks and [depth sensors(ToF)](https://community.arm.com/developer/tools-software/graphics/b/blog/posts/the-rise-of-depth-on-mobile) on phone could help us acheive better visual perception and accuracy on the mobile application.
+Additionaly, using trimap-masks and [depth sensors(ToF)](https://community.arm.com/developer/tools-software/graphics/b/blog/posts/the-rise-of-depth-on-mobile) on phone could help us acheive better visual perception and accuracy on the mobile application eg. [uDepth](https://ai.googleblog.com/2020/04/udepth-real-time-3d-depth-sensing-on.html).

 Also check-out this cool application: [Virtual Stage Camera](https://www.roland.com/global/products/virtual_stage_camera/)